oliveralonzo/my-oss-contrib/README.md

 ## Code changeMasterPassword

 My contribution was relatively small, but hopefully it makes it to production!
 It is a wrong action for a right click button.
 The code changes can be seen in the last few commits.
-They will be sure that I right click doesn't open the link.
+Users will experience the right behavior when right clicking the link.